Wail13/SyncPy/Installation.md

  -Step 3: Open anaconda-navigator and lunch jupyter notebook
 ----------------------------------------------------------
-Now you have installed an environement that have all dependencies required for SyncPy to work( if the instruction above were successful).
+Now you have installed an environement that contains all the dependencies required for SyncPy to work.
 What remains is to test on a real example using jupyther notebook.

-First open Anaconda-navigator, Choose SyncPy environement and then lunch jupyter notebook:
+Open Anaconda-navigator ->Choose SyncPy environement ->lunch jupyter notebook:

 ![Anaconda](/img/2.png)